Site logo, www.grelf.net

 2009:11:15 18:06:49-18:15:09 GMT

-The straight line option on the measurement menu has been selected to position the two red crosses with the blue line between them.
+The straight line option on GRIP's measurement menu has been selected to position the two red crosses with the blue line between them.
 I have carefully chosen a line that crosses near the centres of three stars of quite different brightnesses.
 On releasing the mouse from the second cross, GRIP sampled the line and drew this profile:

-On this chart the vertical axis is grey level in each of the colour channels (red, green, blue).
+On this graph the vertical axis is grey level in each of the colour channels (red, green, blue).
 Each has a 16-bit range, from 0 to 65,535.
 (My camera has a 14-bit range for each channel but the images have been accumulated; more on that later.)
 The coloured traces are sampled along the line for each of the colour channels, shown in the appropriate colours.
 The black trace is the root mean square of the channel values.
 The black trace is drawn first, behind the others, to give the others more chance to be seen.

 So should I have used a shorter exposure, with a lower ISO sensitivity setting?
 This page aims to investigate.